Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius siccus

 by Michael Kuo

 Arising from hardwood leaves and sticks, these tiny orange beach umbrellas are quite beautiful when fresh.
 The orange, pleated cap, the wiry stem, and the very distant gills make this Marasmius easy to recognize.
-Other "pinwheel" Marasmius species include Marasmius rotula and Marasmius capillaris, with a white caps; Marasmius pulcherripes, with a pink cap; and Marasmius fulvoferrugineus, with a rusty brown cap.
+Other "pinwheel" Marasmius species include Marasmius rotula and Marasmius capillaris, with white caps; Marasmius pulcherripes, with a pink cap; and Marasmius fulvoferrugineus, with a rusty brown cap.
 The orange color of Marasmius siccus fades in age or in dry weather; then it has less distinctive colors.

 Description: